GROUPON - MODERN SLAVERY ACT TRANSPARENCY STATEMENT

 Groupon's merchants, vendors, and suppliers (together, “Merchants”) include but are not limited to:

-· Merchants for whose services or goods MyCityDeal Limited sells vouchers;
+Merchants for whose services or goods MyCityDeal Ltd sells vouchers;

-· Merchants who sell goods to Groupon Goods Global GmbH and Groupon Shop Ltd (together, “Goods Merchants”); and
+Merchants who sell goods to Groupon Goods Global GmbH and Groupon Shop Ltd (together, “Goods Merchants”);

-Merchants for whom Groupon International Travel GmbH sells vouchers or makes available other travel-related products.
+Merchants for whom Groupon International Travel GmbH sells vouchers or makes available other travel-related products; and

-Groupon takes a risk-based approach as part of our initiative to identify and mitigate the risk of slavery and human trafficking occurring in our supply chain:
+Groupon takes a risk-based approach as part of our initiative to identify and mitigate slavery and human trafficking occurring in our supply chain:

 We directly ask potential Goods Merchants whether they “engage in child labour, slavery, forced labour and/or human trafficking” in our Groupon Vendor Vetting Questionnaire.
 We refuse to do business with potential Goods Merchants who respond that they in fact engage in any or all of these practices.
 Our existing Goods Merchants must also complete the Goods Vendor Vetting Questionnaire on an annual basis to recertify their responses, including recertifying their response to the abovementioned question.
 If a current Goods Merchant indicates during the annual recertification process that it has begun engaging in child labour, slavery, forced labour, and/or human trafficking, Groupon will cease doing business with this Goods Merchant;

-· We provide several methods for employees to report their concerns about modern slavery practices to Groupon’s Compliance Team, including by using our ethics hotline, EthicsPoint.
-We make clear in our policies that employees who report their concerns regarding violations of applicable laws or policies in good faith shall not be penalised.
+We provide several methods for both employees and non-employees to report their concerns and complaints about modern slavery practices to Groupon’s Compliance Team, including by using our ethics hotline, EthicsPoint.
+We make clear in our policies that employees who report their concerns or complaints regarding violations of applicable laws or policies in good faith shall not be penalised.

 MONITORING AND REPORTING

-The Compliance Team will promptly investigate any issues or complaints that arise related to the Act and/or the objectives set out in this Statement.
+The Compliance Team will promptly investigate any concerns and complaints arising under or related to the Act and/or the objectives set out in this Statement.